stephbuon/digital-history/README.md

 ## How to use GitHub with the command-line

-1. Install git, an open-source tool for managing code.
+Install git, an open-source tool for managing code.
 Installing git is necessary for using GitHub, the online service from which users can download (pull) and upload (push) code.

-Installing git on Mac:
+on Mac:
  - open terminal
  - install the Xcode toolkit.
 Type: `xcode-select --install`
  - install git.
 Type: `git`

-Installing git on Linux:
+on Linux:
  - open terminal
  - using package manager ------

-Installing git on Windows:
+on Windows:
  - Download and install [git for Windows](https://git-scm.com/downloads)

-2. in terminal navigate to your project folder.
+In terminal navigate to your project folder.

 On Mac and Linux:
 `cd <name of your project folder>`